okkur/syna/exampleSite/content/fragments/contact/docs.md

 *type: string*
 *default: contact-form-{{ file_name }}*

-Unique name for the form.
-This name will be used in the scripts and needs to be unique in the page.
+Unique name for the form used to identify the form in scripts and on the page.

 #### post_url
 *type: string*
 *default: formspree.io*
+*Requires email to be set*

 URL to your own backend or a service you are using.

 #### email
 *type: string*
-*Required if post_url is using default value*

-The variable is appended to `https://formspree.io/` if `post_url` is not set (and uses the default value) and `netlify` is either not set or set to `false`.
+Email used in case of error or if javascript is not available for a functioning contact form.

 #### button_text
 *type: string*
 *default: i18n contact.defaultButton*

-Title of submit button of the form.
+Submit button text of the form.

 #### netlify
 *type: boolean*
 *default: false*

-If set to `true`, `post_url` would be ignored and Contact fragment would use Netlify variables in order to enable Netlify form service.
+Setting netlify to `true` will enable Netlify's form handling and it will override any `post_url` configuration.

 Using Netlify form service you wouldn't need to worry about handling the submissions, preventing spam and reCaptcha.
 All of these would be handled by Netlify.